Ostriv-platform/Ablution-block-UA/brains/README.md

 Technology to make it happen:

-Cobmine microcontrollers with wireless cpabilities like ESP8266 and ESP32 with multiple sesnors and relays use a open source and powerfull main computer like Raspberry pi for main control and Home Assistant with ESPHome https://www.home-assistant.io/ as a software to link it all.
+Cobmine microcontrollers with wireless cpabilities like ESP8266 and ESP32 with multiple sesnors and relays use Raspberry pi as a server for main control and Home Assistant with ESPHome https://www.home-assistant.io/  https://esphome.io/ as a software to link it all.
+Here is a good example https://youtu.be/iufph4dF3YU

 ## General Setup (Current status to be updated)